 To keep things moving along, we cut out several scuttle parts from of a big sheet of 16 gauge steel.
 The two biggest parts were the firewall and the dash hoop.
-The dash hoop will somehow be welded to the scuttle in a way that allows us to bolt the actual dashboard to it, while serving as a support for the scuttle sheeting.
-That'll be awesome.
-Of course we're still working out the details, but we think we're headed in the right direction.
-We're looking at something akin to the clever dashboard arrangement of a 1960 MGA.
+The hoop will somehow be welded to the scuttle in a manner that will allow us to bolt the actual dashboard to it, a manner not quite yet clear to us, while also serving as a support for the outer scuttle sheeting.
+We're still working out the details, but we think we're headed in the right direction, with a design roughly akin to the clever scuttle and dashboard arrangement of a 1960 MGA.

 The firewall needed a few holes in it.
 We weren't exactly looking forward to making any of them, but we figured the easiest would be the hole for the steering column, so we started there.
 Next easiest would be a hole for the wiring harness, but we thought we should probably wait and do that when we do the actual wiring.
 We could probably cut a hole somewhere in the lower right corner of the panel that might work just fine, except possibly for the size of the hole and its location, which sort of defeats the purpose of cutting it now.